Plan, Prepare & Preserve

-- Divers blank hull penetrations.
+- Divers are blanking hull penetrations.

 - Fit suspended anodes as required.

-- Fit dehumidifier trunking, and start machines.
+- Fit dehumidifier trunking and start up the machines.

 - Monitor spaces to ensure fast pull-down of humidity.

-- Write routine maintenance procedures, if a cold lay-up.
+- Write routine maintenance procedures if a cold lay-up.

 - Write and submit lay-up report.

-- Write reactivation plan.
+- Write a reactivation plan.